detrasmental/NodeChallenge/README.md

 ## Installation:
 1. Fork repository
 2. Clone repository
-3. From the terminal, run npm install to install required dependencies (inquirer, fs)
+3. From the terminal, run npm init
+4. npm install to install required dependencies (inquirer, fs)

 ## Usage
 To use this application, after installing required dependencies, type [node index] in the terminal (minus the []).